ferrondw/Yakapedia/README.md

 ```

 ## Content
-Since there are a lot of scripts, they are listed here in their corresponding regions (without explanation, the names mostly speak for themselves, I also won't list any private methods):
+Since there are a lot of methods, they are listed here in their corresponding regions (without explanation, the names mostly speak for themselves, I also won't list any private methods):

-#### BetterPlayerPrefs
+### BetterPlayerPrefs
-##### Public Get / Set Methods
+#### Public Get / Set Methods
 - SetString(string key, string value)
 - GetString(string key, string defaultValue = default)
 - SetInt(string key, int value)